 You can buy the Historic Scotland Explorer Pass at any of the sites where there is a manned entry point so if you’re not sure and just want to decide when you get there you can do that.
 If you know you definitely want to take advantage of the pass then I’d recommend getting the pass in advance.

 I always use Viator lately – you can buy the pass through them and it keeps your booking on your mobile (less paper!) ready for you to validate when you get to Scotland.

 You can get the pass in advance here: Scotland Explorer Pass

 A note about using the Passes in Winter

-Our trip to use the passes was in Winter and so I did quite a bit of research to make sure that we’d get our money’s worth at this time.
+Our trip to use the passes was in Scotland in Winter and so I did quite a bit of research to make sure that we’d get our money’s worth at this time.
 You need to bear in mind that in winter some sites close completely and some sites operate much more reduced opening times.

 As it gets dark so early you might not get time to travel to all the places you want and get time to adequately look around.
 As it was, most of what we wanted to do were pretty close together and so it worked out well – we did still manage to plan a trip to somewhere that was closed though!

 Weather can, of course, be an issue all year round in Scotland but also be aware that it could make or break a trip for you especially if you are doing outside attractions for the most part.
 Many castles have indoor areas but many of the more ruined castles and abbeys don’t so you’ll need an umbrella, sturdy boots and a plan for a hot chocolate afterwards!

 Thankfully most sites have a small shop and sometimes a cafe.
 Do also check on social media before hand in case the weather causes any closures before you travel as it does happen.